-- 67. Regarding Flow's submission that an ex ante intervention is unnecessary and inappropriate and that "[i]f intervention is to occur, it should only occur on an ex post basis", 26 the Office notes that various forms of ex ante regulation are already in place in sectoral utilities in the Cayman Islands, such as in the ICT sector where, for example, Annex 5 to Flow's ICT licence contains ex ante rules which, among other things, regulate certain of Flow's retail prices and mandate Flow to offer certain services to other licensees on a wholesale basis. - 68.
-The Office also notes Logic's submission that it was reluctant to support ex ante remedies as, in its experience, "an ex ante regulatory regime tends to proactively protect those competitors who are not willing to invest in their own facilities."
-The Office considers such claims to be unsubstantiated given the number of competing licensees and their investment in ICT networks in the Cayman Islands despite the existing ex ante regulation, such as Annex 5 to Flow's ICT licence. - 69.
+- 67. Regarding Flow's submission that an ex ante intervention is unnecessary and inappropriate and that "[i]f intervention is to occur, it should only occur on an ex post basis",26 the Office notes that various forms of ex ante regulation are already in place in sectoral utilities in the Cayman Islands, such as in the ICT sector where, for example, Annex 5 to Flow's ICT licence contains ex ante rules which, among other things, regulate certain of Flow's retail prices and mandate Flow to offer certain services to other licensees on a wholesale basis. - 68.
+The Office also notes Logic's submission that it was reluctant to support ex ante remedies as, in its experience, "an ex ante regulatory regime tends to proactively protect those competitors who are not willing to invest in their own facilities."27 The Office considers such claims to be unsubstantiated given the number of competing licensees and their investment in ICT networks in the Cayman Islands despite the existing ex ante regulation, such as Annex 5 to Flow's ICT licence. - 69.
 Digicel and Flow agreed with the proposal to apply the principles in the Guidelines to both ex ante market reviews and ex post competition assessments, while Clean Gas submitted that they "don't disagree". - 70.
-However, Digicel submitted that "ex ante market reviews were not appropriate for the electronic communications market in the Cayman Islands at this time" and, further, recommended that "[w]here ex ante remedies are imposed, OfReg should be required to carry out a review of both the market and the remedies themselves at intervals of no longer than 3 years ... to ensure regulated entities are not subject to unnecessary and potentially market distorting regulation." - 71.
+However, Digicel submitted that "ex ante market reviews were not appropriate for the electronic communications market in the Cayman Islands at this time" and, further, recommended that "[w]here ex ante remedies are imposed, OfReg should be required to carry out a review of both the market and the remedies themselves at intervals of no longer than 3 years ... to ensure regulated entities are not subject to unnecessary and potentially market distorting regulation."28 - 71.
 The Office agrees that ex ante remedies should be reviewed within a certain period of time, although the precise duration of the regulatory period is likely to depend on a specific competition problem identified by the Office in a relevant market (see section 6 of this Determination).
-In other words, there may be valid reasons for some ex ante remedies to be reviewed more often than others, and in some cases a regulatory period
+In other words, there may be valid reasons for some ex ante remedies to be reviewed more often than others, and in some cases a regulatory period longer than three years may provide more certainty in a relevant market and, therefore, may better promote competition in the regulated sector.

-&lt;sup>26 Flow reply comments, at page 1.
+26 Flow reply comments, at page 1.